O'Harvey History, Family Crest & Coats of Arms

 The Gaelic name used by the O'Harvey family in ancient Ireland was O hAthairne, which is possibly derived from the word athardha, which means paternal.

 Early Origins of the O'Harvey family

 The surname O'Harvey was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from very ancient times.

 Early History of the O'Harvey family

-Another 147 words (10 lines of text) are included under the topic Early O'Harvey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Harvey research.
+Another 74 words (5 lines of text) are included under the topic Early O'Harvey History in all our PDF Extended History products and printed products wherever possible.

 O'Harvey Spelling Variations

 Names during the Middle Ages were often recorded under several different spelling variations during the life of their bearers.
 Literacy was rare at that time and so how a person's name was recorded was decided by the individual scribe.
 Variations of the name O'Harvey include Harney, Hartney, O'Harney, Hartney, Harnedy, Harnet, Harnett, Hartnet, Hartnett, Haherny and many more.

 Early Notables of the O'Harvey family (pre 1700)